jsoberg/jsoberg.github.io/_posts/2025-07-03-opensource.md

 This step may come to you naturally - if you're using an open source library and find a bug that you can investigate and fix, go for it!
 Otherwise, you can utlize [GitHub's Lists](https://docs.github.com/en/get-started/exploring-projects-on-github/saving-repositories-with-stars#organizing-starred-repositories-with-lists) feature for maintaining lists of projects.
 As an example, I maintain lists of [Android apps](https://github.com/stars/jsoberg/lists/android-apps) and [Android libraries](https://github.com/stars/jsoberg/lists/android-libraries) that I'm using (or just interested in), which is helpful when I'm looking for new projects that I'd like to contribute to.

 ## Step 3 - Check if the project is open to accepting contributions
 Upon finding a project that you'd like to contribute to, it's important to check and make sure that the project is actually open to accepting contributions.
-There a few clear signals that will tell you a project generally accepts contributions or not.
+There are a few clear signals that will tell you whether a project generally accepts contributions or not.

 ### Check the contributing guidelines
 The first thing you should check are the contributing guidelines included with the project.
 These are often defined in the `CONTRIBUTING.md` file (likely in the root of the project, [example](https://github.com/meshtastic/Meshtastic-Android/blob/main/CONTRIBUTING.md)) or in the main `README`.
 The lack of contributing guidelines doesn't *necessarily* rule the project out from direct code/documentation contributions, but it's an indicator that the project may not be willing to merge PRs that you create.